Dental fear: Tell-show-do

-Behavioural techniques
+Behavioral techniques

 A technique known as behavioral control involves the person giving a signal to the clinician when to stop the procedure.
 This could be simply raising a hand to let the clinician know, however, the signal that is chosen will be discussed prior.
 This technique provides the people with a sense of control over the appointment and as so, instills trust in the dentist.

-Cognitive behavioural therapy
+Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) appears to decrease dental fear and improve the frequency people go to the dentist.
 CBT for dental anxiety is often performed by psychologists, but the effect has proven to be good also when administered by trained dentists.
 Other measures that may be useful include distraction, guided imagery, relaxation techniques, and music therapy.
 Behavior techniques are believed to be sufficient for the majority of people with mild anxiety.
 The quality of the evidence to support this, however, is low.

 Environment changes

 It has been suggested that the ambience created by the dental practice can play a significant role in initiating dental fear and anxiety by triggering sensory stimuli.
 It has been suggested that the front of house staff, e.g. receptionist and dental nurses contribute to elicit a better cognitive and emotional experience for anxious patients by showing a positive and caring attitude and by adopting good communication techniques.
+For patients whose dental avoidance is related to their experiences of assault and trauma, being guided by the patients' preferences, for aspects like chair positioning, may help to avoid retriggering them.
 Anxious patients should not be made to wait too long in waiting rooms, so that they have less time to recall and absorb negative feelings.
 There is some small evidence that the waiting areas with soft music playing and dimmer lights and cooler in temperature produces a more calming effect.
 It has also been stipulated that masking strong clinical smells like eugenol with more pleasant smells can help to reduce anxiety, however this is more likely to be effective in moderate rather than severe anxiety.